Single-atom heat machines enabled by energy quantization

-As a potential experimental platform we consider a trapped, laser-cooled atom or ion.
-Here we discuss an experimental proposal based on a potential formed by a superposition of an electrostatic harmonic potential of a Paul ion trap and a sinusoidal potential of an optical lattice (standing wave) \cite{Karpa2013a,Bylinskii2015,Gangloff2015}.
-This potential can be used to mimic the square well with and without the $\delta-$barrier.
+As a potential experimental platform we consider a trapped, laser-cooled ion in the combined electrostatic harmonic potential of a Paul ion trap and a sinusoidal potential of an optical lattice \cite{Karpa2013a,Bylinskii2015,Gangloff2015}.
+This potential can be used to mimic the infinite well with and without the $\delta-$barrier.
 The potential has the form

 where $\kappa_i =\omega_{L,i}^2/\omega_i^2$ is the dimensionless parameter controlling the shape of the potential (see Fig. \ref{fig:powerhfin}A), given by the squared ratio of lattice vibrational frequency $\omega_{L,i}=\sqrt{\frac{2\pi^2 U_i}{m a^2}}$ to the harmonic trap vibrational frequency $\omega_i$.
-When $\kappa_i=1$, the potential is flat near the origin, which imitates the square well.
-When $\kappa_i>1$, the potential is a double-well, or, equivalently, a single well with a barrier in the middle.
-The parameter $\kappa_i$ can be tuned by tuning the depth of the lattice potential $U_i$ (via laser power) and/or the vibrational frequency of the harmonic potential $\omega_i$ (by applying voltage to the Paul trap electrodes).
-In Fig. \ref{fig:powerhfin}B we show computational results based on discrete variable representation (DVR) calculations \cite{colbert1992novel} for the work extraction (top) and efficiency (bottom) of the classical (left) and quantum (right) versions of the Otto cycle shown in Fig. \ref{fig:figure1}B, but implemented with the ion-trap potential (Eq. \eqref{eq:exppot}) by adiabatically tuning $\kappa_i$ and $\omega_i$ in order to generate a double-well and flat-bottom potential.
-As shown by the marked ``X'', there are parameters for which a classical broken machine operates as a quantum engine once energy quantization is considered.
-Fig. \ref{fig:powerhfin}C shows the DVR results for the work and efficiency as function of $\frac{1}{\xi}$ for the parameters of the point ``X'' on Fig. \ref{fig:powerhfin}B. The sign of work flips from positive (work injection) to negative (work extraction) when going from the classical to the quantum limit.
-Thus, the fixing of a broken engine by energy quantization is directly observable in a realistic experimental setup with temperature and potential control.
+Here $U_i$ is the depth of the lattice potential.
+For $\kappa_i=1$, the potential is a single well while for $\kappa_i>1$, the potential is a double-well, or, equivalently, a single well with a barrier in the middle.
+The parameter $\kappa_i$ can be tuned by tuning $U_i$ (via laser power) and/or the vibrational frequency of the harmonic potential $\omega_i$ (by applying voltage to the Paul trap electrodes).
+In Fig. \ref{fig:powerhfin}B we show computational results based on discrete variable representation (DVR) calculations \cite{colbert1992novel} for the work extraction and efficiency of the classical and quantum versions of the Otto cycle shown in Fig. \ref{fig:figure1}B, but implemented with the ion-trap potential (Eq. \eqref{eq:exppot}) by adiabatically tuning $\kappa_i$ and $\omega_i$ in order to generate a double-well and flat-bottom potential.
+As shown by the marked ``X'', there are parameters for which a classical heater operates as a quantum engine once energy quantization is considered.
+Fig. \ref{fig:powerhfin}C shows the DVR results as function of $\frac{1}{\xi}$ for the parameters of the point ``X'' on Fig. \ref{fig:powerhfin}B. The sign of work flips from positive (work injection) to negative (work extraction) when going from the classical to the quantum limit.
+Thus, the turning of a heater into an engine by energy quantization is directly observable in a realistic experimental setup.